-With a living curriculum including more than 30 threatened and rare species and 17,000 acres of Florida forest and riverfront as a classroom, White Oak inspires students to become conservation leaders.
+With a living curriculum including more than 30 threatened and rare species and thousands of acres of Florida forest and riverfront as a classroom, White Oak inspires students to become conservation leaders.
 Education programs are offered to students from 7 years old to college-age.
 They participate in unique animal experiences, interactions with animal experts, and activities based on conservation science.
 Internships, residencies, and career training led by expert staff and mentors provide hands-on experiences for conservation professionals with the intent of developing conservation leaders.

 White Oak educates students and guests about the plight of rare species and the escalating threats to their well-being and habitats.
 Education programs at White Oak include wildlife conservation curriculums for K-16 students, summer and adult camps, and on-site conservation leaders training programs.
 Immersive programs introduce White Oak’s 5,000 annual guests to activities that encourage them to take action and support wildlife conservation.
 Training and leadership program opportunities for wildlife professionals include wildlife vet residency, veterinary preceptorships, internships in zoological management, vet technicians, and conservation management.
 White Oak operates Emerging Wildlife Conservation Leaders classes and hosts various conservation groups and boards with conservation agendas.